 One client complained of aggravating it while awkwardly sitting and working on their laptop on, well, their lap.
 They were folded forward for a long time craning their neck down while typing.
 There is a problem with one of the upper ribs that perpetuates this trigger point.
 Trying to breathe while pulling the head forward and bending the torso forward is commonly involved.

-When I ask if they have texted or looking straight down at something, they will sometimes realize that they have a new smartphone or were using their phone more than usual.
-This is worsened when the hips are pulled forward in the chair and the muscles of the neck are used to pull the shoulders up while breathing.
+When I ask if they have been texting or looking straight down at something, they will sometimes realize that they have a new smartphone or use their phone more than usual.
+This condition gets worse when the hips are pulled forward in the chair, and the muscles of the neck pull the shoulders up while breathing.